- Home

 5. Arm pain

-Aches and pains can occur more commonly with age.
-However, arm pain, pressure, tingling, or numbness is one of the most common symptoms of angina or a heart attack.
-It’s most common in the left shoulder and arm, though it can affect both arms.
+Aches and pains can occur more often with age.
+However, arm pain, pressure, tingling, or numbness are some of the most common symptoms of angina or a heart attack.
+It’s most common in the left shoulder and arm, but it can affect both arms.

 If you experience these symptoms and haven’t been diagnosed with angina, the British Heart Foundation advises calling 999.
 If you have angina and your symptoms don’t go away after resting and using glyceryl trinitrate (GTN) spray (if prescribed), you should also call for an ambulance.